CVSSP/perceptual-study-source-separation/README.md

 The source files:

-- `./paper/paper.md`: Paper written in Markdown
+- `paper/paper.md`: The paper content, written in Markdown
-- `./paper/metadata.yaml`: Authors, abstract, and some configuration settings
+- `paper/metadata.yaml`: Authors, abstract, and some configuration settings
-- `./paper/icassp_template.latex`: `pandoc` template for generating the tex file for the PDF build.
+- `paper/icassp_template.latex`: `pandoc` template for generating the tex file for the PDF build.
-- `./paper/refs.bib`: References
+- `paper/refs.bib`: References
-- `./paper/images`: Images generated by the python scripts (see above)
+- `paper/images`: Images generated by the python scripts (see above)

-In order to build the paper, you will need:
+In order to build the paper, you will need to install

 - [pandoc](https://pandoc.org/installing.html)
 - The `pandoc` filter [pandoc-crossref](https://github.com/lierdakil/pandoc-crossref)
 - A TeX distribution such as [TeX Live](https://www.tug.org/texlive/)
 - The [biber](https://ctan.org/pkg/biber?lang=en) package

-Then do
+Then do (from the root of this repo)

 ```
-cd ./paper
+cd paper
 make
 ```

-which calls `pandoc` to run `paper.md` and `metadata.yaml` through the `latex` template `icassp_template.latex`, generating `./build/paper.tex`.
-In the `build` folder you will find intermediate files generated by the `pdflatex` and `biber` commands, and the built PDF file `paper.pdf`.
+which calls `pandoc` to run `paper.md` and `metadata.yaml` through the `latex` template `icassp_template.latex`, generating `paper/build/paper.tex`.
+In the `build` folder you will find various intermediate files generated by the `pdflatex` and `biber` commands, in addition to the built PDF file `paper.pdf`.